gwen001/glc.st/content/courses/php-for-beginners.md

 - Use Composer to manage PHP libraries and dependencies

+## Prerequisites:
+- Basic knowledge of HTML and CSS
+- Familiarity with web browsers and text editors

 ## Program:
 #### Day 1 - PHP basics
 #### What is PHP?